ptsteadman/notebook/stories/a-quiet-new-voice.md

 Feyerabend was quiet.
 It was obvious that Addison was saying this in celebration, not looking for feedback.

 "I can't thank you enough, Leah," said Addison, after a minute.
 "I don't think this would have worked out so well without you."

 "There's a lot left to do," said Feyerabend.

-The historicity of what they were doing.

 "Leah, are you okay?
 You've done...so much."